ewusiessel/code-institute-first-project/README.md

 </ul>

 <h3>Features to Implement in future</h3>
 Future implementations will include making the contact form functional as it is currently static, this will involve the back-end development of the website.
-Also the author wishes to add an interactive pricing or quoting system in future.
+Also the developer wishes to add an interactive pricing or quoting system in future.
 This will further enhance the user experience by granting potential customers instant quote without contacting the photographer directly.
+Lastly that the social media icons will link to the photographers social media pages.

 <h2>Technologies Used</h2>

 This project inculpurates HTML and CSS programming languages.
-Vscode - This developer used Vscode for their IDE while building the website.
+Vscode - This developer used <a href="https://code.visualstudio.com/">Vscode</a> for their IDE while building the website.
 <a href="https://www.bootstrapcdn.com/">BootstrapCDN</a>
     The project uses Bootstrap4 to simplify the structure of the website and make the website responsive easily.
     The project also uses BootstrapCDN to provide icons from FontAwesome.